How more than 100 American soccer players abroad fared this weekend

 Segunda Division

-Reus defender Shaq Moore, on loan from Levante: not in the 18 for 0-0 draw with Real Zaragoza
+Reus defender Shaq Moore*, on loan from Levante: not in the 18 (yellow-card suspension) for 2-0 victory at Elche

 NETHERLANDS